yogevshalmon/allsat-circuits/README.md

 To build the tool, just clone the repository and run this commands(after entering the repository directory)

 1.	```cmake -S . -B build```
+2.  ```cd build```
 2.  ```make```

 This will create new folder named "**build**" and will compile the tool in release mode.

 this should generate the tool **hall_tool**.

-After building the tool in the "build" directory, you should be able to run the tool, for example:
+After building the tool in the "build" directory, you should be able to run the tool, for example ask for help:

 ```
-./hall_tool ../benchmarks/...
+./hall_tool -h
 ```

 ## How to use the tool